cup of wrath

 We must discipline ourselves to overcome the rebellious parts within us, "But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified" (1st Corinthians 9.27 KJV bible).

 When we obey the will of the flesh, we build up strongholds of sin in our lives.
 However, by faith we can tear down them down.
 The victory of faith is that we become dead to sin, and we no longer serve its demands.
-The new man is empowered to serve God.
+The new spiritual man is free to serve God.

 Strongholds of sin prevent us from serving God.